Introduction

 Give Yourself Permission

-You’re allowed to stop things that don’t work.
+You are allowed to stop things that do not work.

-Even if you’ve done them for years.
+Even if you have done them for years.
 Even if others expect you to continue.
 Even if it feels like giving up.

 Building on Strengths